JohnPerifanis/CryptPad-Plugin-Loading-Hardening-Advisory/README.md

 If the answer includes deployment automation, shared volumes, package install scripts, other containers, or administrative users who do not require plugin management access, then the deployment should be hardened.

 ---

+## What Was Proven

+The following points were directly verified during testing on a lab-controlled CryptPad 2025.3.1 Docker deployment:

+- The CryptPad plugin manager unconditionally loads JavaScript modules placed under `lib/plugins/`, excluding only `README.md`.
+- Loaded plugins execute inside the CryptPad Node.js server process.
+- A loaded plugin receives access to the server `Env` object, including sensitive server-side values such as `curvePrivate`.
+- Plugins can register additional server-side commands through the plugin integration points.
+- The CryptPad service runs as the non-root `cryptpad` user (`uid=4001`) in the tested Docker deployment.
+- The `lib/plugins/` directory is writable by the CryptPad service user.
+- A test plugin placed under `lib/plugins/` was automatically loaded after service restart.
+- A malicious plugin was able to execute server-side code and return `/etc/passwd` through the CryptPad challenge flow.
+- The client-served JavaScript file `/cryptpad/www/common/boot.js` is writable by the CryptPad service user in the tested deployment.
+- The on-disk `boot.js` file was byte-identical to the content served over HTTP to clients.
+- A harmless modification to `boot.js` persisted across container restart and was served to clients.
+- CVE-2025-51846 demonstrated that an unauthenticated WebSocket DoS can force service termination/restart, which is relevant because plugins are loaded on restart.

+These points form the technical basis for the advisory.
+The interpretation of whether this behavior meets the threshold for CVE assignment remains disputed and is documented separately in the CISA and researcher assessment sections.

 ## What Was Not Proven